 Paul Collits (pictured), a retired academic and independent researcher contributing

-The Spectator Australia and Quadrant, argues that eugenics is
+to such journals as The Spectator Australia and Quadrant, argues that eugenics is

 now actively promoted in various, though disguised, ways.
 Drawing on Chesterton’s